Fosterline Annual Report

 FosterTalk continues to develop and enhance the service to benefit foster carers and fostering in general.”

-- Fosterline achieved 100% availability during the 2,024 hours that the service was advertised as open.
+- Of the 1,968 hours that the service was advertised as open, Fosterline achieved 100% availability

 Fosterline is funded by the Department for Education to provide independent advice, information and support to foster carers and prospective foster carers in England.
 FosterTalk meets quarterly with the Department and issues of concern to foster carers are shared confidentially with decision makers in order to inform policy and practice development.